Guidance for seafood businesses on working safely during Covid-19

-The Food Standards Agency (FSA) has produced a checklist to support food businesses to reopen safely after being closed for a period.
-(This is designed for businesses in England, Wales and Northern Ireland.)
+The Food Standards Agency (FSA) has produced a checklist for food businesses on how to reopen safely after being closed for a period.
+This is suitable for businesses in England, Wales and Northern Ireland.

-We have created specific guidance for fish and chips shops preparing to reopen for takeaway after a period of closure.
-This includes advice on food safety; dealing with incoming goods; managing customers, orders and payment; and making deliveries.
+We have written guidance for fish and chips shops preparing to reopen for takeaway after a period of closure.
+This includes advice on:

-The UK Government has published guidance to help employers, employees and the self-employed understand how to work safely during the coronavirus pandemic.
+The UK Government has published guidance to help employers, employees and the self-employed understand how to work safely during coronavirus.

-Defra, FSA and Public Health England have published specific guidance for food businesses.
+Defra, FSA and Public Health England previously published specific guidance for food businesses.
 It covers the role of employers in prevention management and the management of cases in the workplace.
 This includes related activities such as worker transportation and accommodation.
 This guidance was withdrawn on 21 July 2021.

 FSA has guidance on hygiene and food safety requirements for food businesses to reopen and operate safely during COVID-19.